aaaaaa123456789/libplum/docs/formats.md

 While PNM files can contain multiple frames, they cannot contain animations.
 All [animation-related metadata][animation] will be ignored when generating a PNM file.

+PNM files don't support palettes; [indexed-color mode images][indexed] will be converted when a PNM file is generated.

 * * *